0x45z/0x45z.github.io/projects/NetworkIntrusionDetectionProject.md

 ## Testing the Implementation

 In order to practically test the effectiveness of this IDS, a real-world test must be performed.
-To perform this test, while network watcher packet capture was running, the Azure VM was scanned using Nmap - a tool used to enumerate networked services from a different public IP address.
+To perform this test, while network watcher packet capture was running, the Azure VM was scanned using Nmap - a tool used to enumerate networked services.
 The type of scan used was a SYN scan, which is generally considered to be covert and discreet as the full TCP handshake is never completed; this makes them less likely to be detected by an IDS.
-The “-Pn” flag was also set to ensure host discovery was disabled.
-The command ran was “sudo nmap -sS -Pn <azure_ip>.
+The `-Pn` flag was also set to ensure host discovery was disabled.
+The command ran was `sudo nmap -sS -Pn <azure_ip>`.
 After this scan was completed and the Azure network watcher packet capture had finished, the capture file was scanned by Suricata, and the results were displayed on the Kibana dashboard.

 ![Results of test](/assets/images/project01/22.png)

-The Kibana dashboard displayed multiple detections with the signature: “ET SCAN Potential SSH Scan” on destination port 22.
+The Kibana dashboard displayed multiple detections with the signature: `ET SCAN Potential SSH Scan` on destination port 22.
 These alerts indicate that the IDS successfully detected the Nmap scan on port 22.
-In addition to the expected detection of the test scan, other alerts indicated that unauthorised scans also took place, including one from an IP address located in Hangzhou, China, with the signatures: “ET 3CORESec Poor Reputation IP” and “ET SCAN Potential SSH Scan”.
+In addition to the expected detection of the test scan, other alerts indicated that unauthorised scans also took place, including one from an IP address located in Hangzhou, China, with the signatures: `ET 3CORESec Poor Reputation IP` and `ET SCAN Potential SSH Scan`.

 ![Scans](/assets/images/project01/23.png)